 How popular is the baby name Parley in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Parley and check out all the blog posts that mention the name Parley.
+Plus, check out all the blog posts that mention the name Parley.

 Jessie Jensen published her annual Mormon baby names post a few weeks ago.
 Some highlights: